-Two views of Royal Bermuda Yacht Club
+Three views of Royal Bermuda Yacht Club

 Sessions House, or House of Assembly.
 Royal Gazette photo.Church, Court and Parliament Streets.
 The building was erected in 1817, initially as a four-square Georgian structure, not long after Hamilton, instead of St. George's, became the capital.
 It was deliberately placed then atop the highest ground in the city, not far from the Anglican Cathedral.
 In 1817, once the building was completed, the British authorities in Bermuda brought out from storage and placed in a prominent place in the building some rather valuable paintings with a unique history.
 They were paintings captured by British forces who had sailed from Bermuda in 1814 to attack and burn the US Presidential Mansion in Washington DC in relation for the burning by the Americans of the City of York (later, Toronto, in Canada).
 The latter, having had no further use for them, had put the paintings in a nearby warehouse.
 The US Presidential Mansion was so badly charred by the fire of the British flames that it became necessary, since then, to both whitewash it and rename it as The White House.
 When British naval forces, which had commenced the operation from Bermuda in 1814, returned to Bermuda from Washington, they brought with them these portraits of King George III, and his wife, Queen Charlotte.
 These portraits have hung here, ever since.